TDG-Platform/docs/AOP_Strip_Processor.md

   * This sets the resampling method applied during the AOP process.
 The default setting is ortho_interpolation_type='Cubic'.
 Other options are Bilinear and Nearest Neighbor.
 However, for spectral analysis Bilinear is preferred because it affects the spectral DN the least.

 ##### Tiling Zoom Level
-  * The zoom-level for viewing can be set when enable_tiling ='True'
+  * The output zoom-level for viewing can be set when enable_tiling ='True'.
+The default is 12m.

 ##### Using Dynamic Range Adjustment
 The included DRA algorithm has several inputs that affect the final 8-bit RGB result: